eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 of the EUDI Wallet ecosystem.

-At its core is the **Wallet Unit** (top middle, blue), which interacts with various entities throughout its lifecycle—installation, activation, management, and de-installation (detailed in [Section 6.5](#65-trust-throughout-a-wallet-unit-lifecycle)).
+At its core is the **Wallet Unit** (top middle, blue), which interacts with various entities throughout its lifecycle, which consists of installation, activation, management, and de-installation (detailed in [Section 6.5](#65-trust-throughout-a-wallet-unit-lifecycle)).
 Each Wallet Unit is a configuration of a **Wallet Solution**, comprising a **Wallet Instance** and one or more WSCA/WSCDs, provided by a **Wallet Provider**.
 The Wallet Provider oversees these components and manages their registration, withdrawal, or suspension (see [Section 6.2](#62-trust-throughout-a-wallet-solution-lifecycle)).
-A **Wallet Unit Attestation (WUA)** is issued to verify a Wallet Unit and can be revoked if needed.
+A **Wallet Unit Attestation (WUA)** is issued to enable other entities to authenticate a Wallet Unit.
+The Wallet Provider can revoke the WUA if needed.

-The Wallet Unit handles **User PIDs and attestations** (QEAAs, PuB-EAAs, and non-qualified EAAs).
+The Wallet Unit handles **User PIDs** and **attestations** (QEAAs, PuB-EAAs, and non-qualified EAAs).
 PIDs are issued by **PID Providers**, and attestations by **Attestation Providers**, both positioned to the left of the Wallet Unit in Figure 11.
-Before interacting with a Wallet Unit or being verified by a **Relying Party**, these providers must be registered with a **PID Provider Trusted List Provider (TLP)** or **Attestation Provider TLP**.
-Upon registration, they receive access certificates from a **PID Provider Access CA** or **Attestation Provider Access CA** ([Section 6.3](#63-trust-throughout-a-pid-provider-or-an-attestation-provider-lifecycle)).
+Before interacting with a Wallet Unit these providers must be registered with a **PID Provider Trusted List Provider (TLP)** or **Attestation Provider TLP**.
+Upon registration, they receive an **Access certificate** from a **PID Provider Access CA** or **Attestation Provider Access CA** ([Section 6.3](#63-trust-throughout-a-pid-provider-or-an-attestation-provider-lifecycle)).

-Once a Wallet Unit receives PIDs or attestations, it can present **User attributes** to **Relying Party Instances** (right side of Figure 11).
+Once a Wallet Unit receives a PID or attestation, it can present **User attributes** to **Relying Party Instances** (right side of Figure 11).
 These instances are hardware/software setups enabling **Relying Parties** to interact with Wallet Units.
-Relying Parties register with a **Relying Party Registrar**, receiving an **Access Certificate** for each instance and a **Relying Party Registration Certificate** ([Section 6.4](#64-trust-throughout-a-relying-party-lifecycle)).
+Relying Parties register with a **Relying Party Registrar**, receiving an **Access Certificate** for each Relying Party Instance, as well as a **Relying Party Registration Certificate** ([Section 6.4](#64-trust-throughout-a-relying-party-lifecycle)).

 [Section 6.6](#66-trust-throughout-a-pid-or-an-attestation-lifecycle) further
 details the lifecycle of PIDs and attestations, including issuance, presentation, management, and deletion.

-**Notes:**
+Notes:

 - This conceptual trust model may be implemented with slight variations across Member States, such as adopting one or multiple Certification Authorities or leveraging existing entities that already fulfill this role.
-- For Access Certificates, PIDs, qualified EAAs, and PuB-EAAs, interoperability is essential ([Section 4.2.2](#422-interoperability)) and is based on a PKI following X.509 certificate standards ([RFC5280](https://datatracker.ietf.org/doc/html/rfc5280), [RFC3647](https://datatracker.ietf.org/doc/html/rfc3647)).
+- For Access Certificates, PIDs, qualified EAAs, and PuB-EAAs, interoperability is essential ([Section 4.2.2](#422-interoperability)) and is achieved by using a PKI following X.509 certificate standards ([RFC5280](https://datatracker.ietf.org/doc/html/rfc5280), [RFC3647](https://datatracker.ietf.org/doc/html/rfc3647)).
 Non-qualified EAAs